Gruntfuggly/swap-and-paste/README.md

 `swap-and-paste.cutCommand`

 When cutting the selected text, the extension will call this command after copying the selection to it's own clipboard.
 Defaults to the standard `editor.action.clipboardCutAction`.

+`swap-and-paste.undoCommand`

+If you paste accidentally, undo will swap the selections back.
+The default is to call the standard undo command afterwards, but this can be overridden using this setting if required.

 `swap-and-paste.retainThroughDuplicateSelections`